-lexer will first return LE as token, then report unknown token >.
+lexer will split it as $\leq >$, return LE as token, then report unknown token error on >.
 This is the behavior that we expect.

 This is despite the fact that one could in principle split the input into < and =>, which correspond to sequence LT IMP.
-But such a split would not satisfy longest match rule; we do want it.
+But a split into < and => would not satisfy longest match rule. so we do not want it.
+Reporting error is the right thing to do here.

-This is not a problem: programmer we can insert extra spaces to stop maximal munch from taking too many characters.
+This behavior is not a restriction in practice: programmers we can insert extra spaces to stop longest match rule from taking too many characters.